ZaferBuker/security-camera/README.md

 ## About Project

+Webcam, Led, Buzzer, Raspberry Pi 2 were used in this project.
 This project provides a safe place.
 If the camera sees a difference on frames, the alarm and the led will work.
 At the same time the camera takes a photo every second.

 ## Circuitry